akka/akka/akka-contrib/docs/cluster-singleton.rst

 time period when there is no active singleton during the hand over process.

-The cluster failure detector will notice when a leader node becomes unreachable due to things like JVM crash, hard shutdown, or network failure.
+The cluster failure detector will notice when a leader node becomes unreachable due to things like JVM crash, hard shut down, or network failure.
 Then a new leader node will take over and a new singleton actor is created.
-For these failure scenarios there will not be a graceful hand over, but more than one active singletons is prevented by all reasonable means.
+For these failure scenarios there will not be a graceful hand-over, but more than one active singletons is prevented by all reasonable means.
 Some corner cases are eventually resolved by configurable timeouts.

 You access the singleton actor with ``actorFor`` using the names you have specified when